 No matter the reason, it’s apparent that even if there are men out there are “in want of a wife” they aren’t doing a very good job of addressing the issue.
 Given this, I think it is time to update good old Jane:

-If you have been waiting until you are partnered to pay attention to your finances, here are three reasons for single women to take control of their money today.
+If you have been waiting until you are partnered to pay attention to your finances, here are three reasons to stop doing so today.

 You Don’t Know When Love Will Happen